-When you count cells with "OR" criteria, you need to be careful not to double count.
+When you count cells with "OR logic", you need to be careful not to double count.
 For example, if you are counting cells that contain "abc" or "def", you can't just add together two COUNTIF functions, because you may double count cells that contain both "abc" and "def".

 When given a range of cells, this snippet will return an array of TRUE/FALSE values, one value for each cell the range.
 Since we are using this twice (once for "abc" and once for "def"), we'll get two arrays.

 Next, we add these arrays together (with +), which creates a new single array of numbers.
 Each number in this array is the result of adding the TRUE and FALSE values in the original two arrays together.
 In the example shown, the resulting array looks like this: